hotsphink/tritongue/README.md

 I wanted a new name.
 I didn't want to spend a lot of time coming up with one.
 I plan to add in some Python integration, which led me to think of a forked tongue, and forked tongue + trinity = tritongue.
-"Tongue" has a little bit of a double-meaning of tongue in terms of language, and it's fundamentally a chat bot.
+"Tongue" has a little bit of a double-meaning of tongue in terms of language, and it's using Rust+WebAssembly+Python.
+Also, it's fundamentally a chat bot.
 But don't overthink it.
 I certainlyt didn't!

-(Also, Trinity is still a way cooler name.)
+(Trinity is still a better name.)

 ## License